zephyrcore/MeetingTax/samples/README.md

 - A stale weekly recurring standup with `RRULE:FREQ=WEEKLY;BYDAY=MO;COUNT=6` involving all three people.
-- A monthly review with `RRULE:FREQ=MONTHLY;COUNT=4`, a rule this tool does not
+- A monthly review with `RRULE:FREQ=MONTHLY;COUNT=4`, a rule this tool does not expand, present so the skipped-rule reporting has something to report.

+## Reproducing the reported numbers

+The output blocks in the top level README were captured by running the CLI against this file with `PYTHONPATH=src`.
+Re-running the same commands on the same file reproduces them byte for byte.